flatpickles/sketchbook/WIP.md

 -   Disabled as config option?
 -   Documentation!!!
 -   Layout bug: file input is inset a little bit for some reason
+-   File input persistence
+    -   When switching away from a project, then back
+    -   When reloading a project
+-   Persistence w/ default values (values set in .ts file)
+    -   Track these before updating to saved state
+    -   Save these so we can see when the user updated default, to use this instead of saved state (with no preset selected)
+    -   Use these with double-click to reset to default (when no preset is selected)

 # Next up: